weijiekoh/eip-typed-data-translation/EIPS/eip-typed-data-translation.md

 #### *Scenario 3*: the dApp does not provide *T*, and contract *C* does not provide *m(T)*

-1. The wallet's signing prompt should behave as per vanilla EIP712.
+The wallet's signing prompt should behave as per vanilla EIP712.

 ### Ethereum contract interface

 #### Retrieve m(T)

+TODO: replace eipXXX with the this EIP number

 ```js
 function eipXXXGetTemplateHash(string _g) returns bytes32